 As was mentioned earlier, the Chihuahua had a huge surge of popularity in the late 1990s and early 2000s.
 First, it was the spokesdog for Taco Bell and made “¡Yo quiero Taco Bell!” a household phrase.
 Then Paris Hilton toted her beloved dog Tinker Bell around to her press events while she was promoting her TV show and movie appearances.
 Next came an appearance as Reese Witherspoon’s dog Bruiser in “Legally Blonde,” Samantha’s dog in “Sex and the City,” and finally the breed got its own movie with the 2008 flick “Beverly Hills Chihuahua” and its two sequels.

-It has some very distinct breed standards.
+The Chihuahua has some very distinct breed standards.

 This breed is almost instantly recognizable with its domed, apple-shaped head, its large eyes, and its pointy ears.
 Actual breed standards even reference a “saucy expression” in the dog’s huge, soulful eyes.
 The animal should be compact and weigh no more than six pounds.
 Light eyes are okay in blond or light-colored dogs, blue eyes or two eyes of different colors disqualify members of the breed from qualifying for AKC status.
 Dogs can have smooth (short) or long-haired coats.

 In this close up picture, you can see the large ears and eyes that are hallmarks of the breed.